Local Albany, NY Music Scene

 Albany Music Acts

 Ten Year Vamp * Scott Hires * Tyler Star * The Velmas * Alta Mira * Bernie * Chelsea Cavanaugh * HuDost * Engloria * MIRK *

-The 518 Songfest on April 1, 2017 at The Egg features 518 songwriters.
-They tell stories about their songs and perform them.
-The show includes appearances from Sawyer Fredericks, The Sea The Sea, Girl Blue and Sandy McKnight.
-Proceeds from the event will go toward WEXT and Columbia Arts Team.
-TV star John Davidson is the special guest.
+The 518 Songfest on April 1, 2017 at The Egg featured over 500 songwriters.
+They told stories about their songs then performed them.
+The show included appearances from Sawyer Fredericks, The Sea The Sea, Girl Blue and Sandy McKnight.
+Proceeds from the event went toward WEXT and Columbia Arts Team.
+TV star John Davidson was the special guest.

 A new music venue is being planned in Albany at the North Pearl Street Building, which had been the site of sports bar/arcade called Jillian's from 1999 to 2012.
 The building is being purchased by Chris Pratt and Alessio Depoli, who already own four bars and restaurants in Albany.
 Their announcement of their intentions was published in the Times Union on September 2, 2015.
 The 34,000 square foot building at 59 North Pearl Street is being sold by Albany-based New York Business Development Corp. for $855,000.
 Pratt said he expects to spend about $100,000 to $150,000 on renovation with a target opening date by the end of 2015.

 The Albany Town Hall Music Revival was put together to help raise funds for restoring the venue.
 The August 18, 2013 show, headlined by Brad Hooper, was planned as a family event featuring Trailer Trash, The Milltown Road Show and Bunch of Old Hippies.
 The hall was built in the 18th century.
 It's located near Route 5 in Albany at the intersection of Vernon Street and Hunts Corner Road.
 This music festival was written about in an article 8/8/2013 in the Bethel Citizen.